spire-io/spire-capability-server-example/article.markdown

 `client-subscribable-channel`.
 I imagine you can guess what capabilities we'll be sharing with the client for each.

-(TODO - I think diving into spire.requests is unfortunate, but it's the only way to get a handle on the newly created channel and later in the client code the only way to use capabilities directly.
-Depending on when this blog post is published, we can either rewrite the server code or insert a paragraph here explaining why we're going into spire.requests)

 Below is the callback we'll pass in when we connect to Spire.io.
-We use the requests module of the Spire.io library to create the channel and subscription and assign them to the variables we initialized earlier.
+We use helper methods from the Spire.io library to create the channel and subscription and assign their url and capabilities to the variables we initialized earlier.

 <script src="https://gist.github.com/1721075.js?file=gistfile1.js"></script>